 Your Occupational Therapist Assistant and Physiotherapist Assistant diploma gives you many career opportunities

 An OTA and PTA is a valued member of the Health Care Team.
 Graduates enter a dynamic and challenging career which offers opportunities in a variety of health and community settings including acute care, complex continuing care, mental health facilities, community agencies, long-term care facilities, rehabilitation centres, vocational rehabilitation programs, sports clinics, children’s treatment centres, schools and private industry.

 Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program

-The Occupational Therapist Assistant/Physiotherapist Assistant program at Georgian College has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).
-The status of Accreditation was granted to the program on April 30, 2018 for the period until April 30, 2024.
+The Occupational Therapist Assistant and Physiotherapist Assistant Program at Georgian College has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA & PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).
+The status of Accreditation was awarded to the program on April 30, 2018 for the period until April 30, 2024.